We have five factories and 19 years of experience in plant extracts

 1. The Role of Lycopene in Health

 Lycopene, a potent antioxidant and carotenoid found predominantly in red fruits and vegetables, plays a significant role in maintaining overall health.
-Known for its vibrant red color, Lycopene is not only responsible for the hue of tomatoes and watermelons but also contributes to the health benefits associated with these foods.
+Known for its vibrant red color, lycopene is not only responsible for the hue of tomatoes and watermelons but also contributes to the health benefits associated with these foods.

 Benefits of Lycopene